Counting independent sets in graphs with bounded bipartite pathwidth: Conclusions and further work

 An extension would be to consider \emph{bipartite treewidth}, $\btw(G)$.
 Since $\tw(G)= O(\pw(G)\log n)$ \cite[Thm.~66]{HLB:arb}, our results here immediately imply that bounded bipartite treewidth implies \emph{quasipolynomial} mixing time for the Glauber dynamics.
 Can this be improved to polynomial time, or can some other approach give this?

 Finally, can other approaches to approximate counting be employed for the independent set problem in these graph classes?
-We have noted that Patel and Regts~\cite{PR} have used the Taylor expansion approach for claw-free graphs.
-Can this be extended to, say, fork-free graphs?
+As mentioned earlier, Patel and Regts~\cite{PR} used the Taylor expansion approach for claw-free graphs, and it follows from a result of Bencs~\cite{bencs} that the Taylor expansion approach can be applied to bounded-degree fork-free graphs, giving a FPTAS for approximating $P_\lambda(G)$ in these cases.
+Can these results be extended to larger classes of graphs?